- Making News: Sharon's Health Leaves Israeli Politics, Peace Process Uncertain

 While we all read people's faces, some are better at it than others.
 Since September 11, airport screeners have been trained to learn the emotions conveyed by such expressions.
 Is it science or art?
 Can it lead to abuses?
 Mark Frank, Associate Professor at the School of Informatics at the State University at Buffalo, works with screeners on "behavior detection," the science of determining who can get right on the plane and who should be pulled aside.

-Judging US Supreme Court Nominee Samuel Alito
+US Supreme Court nominee Samuel Alito